henryZe/toynix/readme/func_index.md

 1. calculate total size of arguments
 2. copy argv to temp page
-3. map page to child's stack
+3. map page(and COW zero page) to child's stack

 ## Trap